DannyBen/rush-repo/README.md

 This is my rush repo for use with the [rush package manager][rush-cli]

 - All packages are suitable for public consumption.
-- All packages are designed for Ubuntu
+- All packages are designed for Ubuntu.
 - Packages under the [my](my) folder are personal packages, most likely not suitable for anybody else.